Revealing tensions in neutron star observations with pressure anisotropy: Discussion

-The above discussion represents speculations that require detailed modeling and examination to confirm or dismiss explanations.
+We emphasize that the above interpretations are speculative and assume the presence of pressure anisotropy, which remains only weakly supported by current data.
 However, these findings indicate that anisotropy serves as a valuable generic tool for probing missing sectors in multi-messenger neutron star studies.
 Because anisotropy is not strongly degenerate with equation-of-state parameters, it allows us to probe individual variations and identify potential tensions between observations.